 Differences between GPT fdisk and GNU Parted are greater than those between GPT fdisk and Linux fdisk.
 Where I designed GPT fdisk from the ground up as a GPT-specific partitioning tool, GNU Parted provides a user interface that's more agnostic about the underlying partition data structures.
 This makes GNU Parted work similarly on MBR vs. GPT disks, but it robs the user of the ability to properly handle GPT-specific features.
 Broadly speaking, GPT fdisk has advantages over GNU Parted when:

 Chances are you'll be happier with GNU Parted, its GUI cousins, or some other program entirely if:

-Overall, I believe gdisk will appeal to those who like to use simple tools that provide relatively direct control over the things they manage.
-If you prefer fdisk to Parted on MBR disks, you'll probably prefer gdisk to Parted on GPT disks.
+Overall, I believe gdisk will appeal to those who like to use low-level tools that provide relatively direct control over the things they manage.
+If you prefer fdisk to parted on MBR disks, you'll probably prefer gdisk to Parted on GPT disks.

 Go on to "A gdisk Walkthrough"

 Return to "GPT fdisk" main page